Anurag-Bharati/Calculator/README.md

 ## Description

-This is a simple yet effective calculator made with Tkinter library in Python.
+Nice Calculator is a simple yet effective calculator made with Tkinter library in Python.
 It has a built-in note section for taking quick notes.
 Dark color palette is used to make the UI comfortable at night.

+Final release:

+Nice Calculator v1.0

 calculatorTk.py md5 checksum 111AAC032D608BC0BC046FDAB7B23319